samschott/desktop-notifier/docs/background/platform_support.rst

 Buttons
 *******

-macOS supports an unlimted number of buttons.
+macOS supports an unlimited number of buttons.

 Linux desktop environments and notification servers may or may not support a varying number of buttons.
 Gnome desktops typically support up to three buttons.